markojov78/replica/docs/application.md

 To avoid a split state scenario, the storage service will have no persisted state: it will authenticate with the coordinator, and then retrieve the state from the coordinator.
 IT will periodically scan replicas and report changes to the coordinator, and ask for instructions on how to proceed.
 In case of the unavailable coordinator, it should halt all replication until the coordinator becomes available again.
+Storage service also exposes file transfer API for direct node-to-node file replication.

 ### Sharing service + sharing UI
 Sharing service is both a web app with UI with data presentation (previews for images, links for documents etc) and